olebole/irafdoc/doc/immatch.imalign.rst

   The task can produce output images that do not contain the entire overlap region.
 This can only occur if the images are of varying sizes.
-  This behavior is caused by the action of the IMSHIFT task to preserve the size of an input image, thus implicitly <tt>"trimming"</tt> the image.
+  This behavior is caused by the action of the IMSHIFT task to preserve the size of an input image, thus implicitly <span style="font-family: monospace;">"trimming"</span> the image.
 A work around is to use IMCOPY to place the images into subsections of blank images that are the size (in each dimension) of the largest image(s) and use IMALIGN with <i>trimimages</i> set to no.  The borders of the output